hedyhli/outline.nvim/README.md

 2. Icon source (only `lspkind` is supported for this option as of now)
 3. Icons table

-A fallback is always used if the previous candidate returned either an empty string or a falsey value.
+A fallback is always used if the previous candidate returned a falsey value.

 ## Commands